-Multnomah County Program #78902 - ARP - [Digital Access Coordinator 3/3/2022 Department: County Assets Program Contact: Tracey Massey Program Offer Type: Innovative/New Program Program Offer Stage: As Requested Related Programs: Program Characteristics: Out of Target
+Multnomah County Program #78902 - ARP - Digital Access Coordinator 4/28/2022 Department: County Assets Program Contact: Tracey Massey Program Offer Type: Existing Operating Program Program Offer Stage: As Proposed Related Programs: Program Characteristics : One-Time-Only Request

-The Digital Access program partners with internal and external stakeholder groups Countywide to address the digital access and affordability divide.
+The Digital Access program partners with internal and external stakeholder groups Countywide to address community disparities in digital access and affordability.
 To support this program, the County funds a limited duration position project coordinator within the Department of County Assets.
-The coordinator tracks barriers to internet access throughout the County, assesses strategies and pilot programs to address these barriers, investigates grant opportunities, and aligns the County's planning with community organizations, other municipalities, nonprofits, and advocacy groups.
+The coordinator will track barriers to internet access throughout the County, identify and assess strategies to address these barriers, investigate grant opportunities, and align the County's planning with community organizations, other municipalities, nonprofits, and advocacy groups.

 The COVID-19 pandemic has highlighted the essential function of the internet in everyday life, as many aspects of school, work, healthcare, and government services continue to operate online.
-Yet an estimated 39,000 Multhomah County households do not have broadband internet at home.
+Yet an estimated 33,000 Multhomah County households do not have broadband internet access; another 38,000 households access the internet only by phone.